remosrulloda/Pennyworth/README.md

 ## Usage

-1. Run the app:
+1. Create the virtual environment
     ```bash
+    python -m venv /path/to/new/virtual/environment
+    ```

+2. Activate the venv
+    ```bash
+    source .venv/bin/activate
+    ```

+3. Run the app:

+    ```bash
     python pennyworth.py
     ```

-2. Define your sorting rules:
+4. Define your sorting rules:
    - You can specify rules for different folders based on file names, extensions, or the source of download.

-3. Let **Pennyworth** take care of your files by automating the sorting and organization process.
+5. Let **Pennyworth** take care of your files by automating the sorting and organization process.

 ## Example